AustiNight/Walter-Aulson-brainrot/README.md

         uses: actions/deploy-pages@v4
 ```

+### Important Verification
+After pushing your code, click the **Actions** tab on your GitHub repository.
+Ensure the workflow runs successfully (green checkmark).
+If it shows a red X, click it to see why it failed.
+Usually, it's just a typo in the Secret name.

 ## Technical Notes
 - **Free Usage**: This app uses the Gemini Free Tier.
 - **Privacy**: No user data is stored; all generation happens via secure API calls.